hortonworks-gallery/ambari-blueprints-view/README.md

 ##### Add your own operations

-- You can add your own operations by modifying the JSON in [/var/lib/ambari-server/resources/views/work/BLUEPRINT_VIEW{1.0.0}/index.html](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L7) containing the sample operations, and refreshing the view.
+- You can add your own operations by modifying the [url_list JSON data in /var/lib/ambari-server/resources/views/work/BLUEPRINT_VIEW{1.0.0}/index.html](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L7) containing the sample operations, and refreshing the view.
 This will add your HTTP request to the dropdown list
   - Note the values of $host and $cluster will get replaced at runtime.
 Also the single quotes in the JSON body will be replaced by double quotes when displayed in the view

 - You can also update the default values of [hostname](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L106) and [cluster name](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L112) in the same file, in case the autodetection is not working for some reason